July 2nd to 5th, 2024

 Florent BOUILLON, Safran Ceramics, France

 Florent Bouillon is an Expert in the mechanics of composites and aeronautical certification at Safran Ceramics.
 He owns an engineering degree from ISMANS (Le Mans) and a Ph.D. from University of Technology Compiègne.
-His areas of research are related to the multi-scale simulation and justification of Ceramics Matrix Composites parts.

 Nicolas FELD, Safran Transmission Systems, France